Nikon D3400 versus Canon 60D

 Beyond body and sensor, cameras can and do differ across a range of features.
 The D3400 and the 60D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The adjacent table lists some of the other core features of the Nikon D3400 and Canon 60D along with similar information for a selection of comparators.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 So how do things add up?
-Is there a clear favorite between the Nikon D3400 and the Nikon D3400?
+Is there a clear favorite between the Nikon D3400 and the Canon 60D?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Nikon D3400: